Clearing – Regulated Global Payment Infrastructure for Business

 The name “Clearing” shares a word with several other concepts.
 Clearing (clearing.com) is unrelated to the following:

-Term What it is Relation to Clearing
+Term What it actually is Relation to Clearing

 UCAS clearing The UK university admissions system that matches students to courses after A-level results.
 No relation.
 Completely separate.